darkpatternsdigital/openapi-generators/generators/dotnetcore-server-interfaces/README.md

 # OpenAPI Codegen for .NET Core Server Interfaces

-See the Readme in /generators/dotnetcore-server-interfaces/PrincipleStudios.OpenApiCodegen.Server.Mvc for usage details.
+See the [README in ./generators/dotnetcore-server-interfaces/OpenApiCodegen.Server.Mvc](./generators/dotnetcore-server-interfaces/OpenApiCodegen.Server.Mvc) for usage details.

 ## Working with this source code